axa-azure-deployment/hackzurich2016-axa/README.md

 hackzurich2016-axa
 =================
-AXA Winterthur at hackzurich 2016 - topic: "insurance as simple as a game" aka "Clash of claims" ...
+AXA Winterthur at hackzurich 2016 - topic: "Insurance as Simple as a Game" aka "Clash of Claims" ...